jeffinnes/100-days-of-code/r1-log.md

 ### R1D7
 One week down!
 I got distracted from the CSS Grid refactor with replacing as many "divs" as I could with more semantic tags.
 I managed to get the projects page refactored even though I went down the rabbit hole of semantic HTML.

+### R1D8
+Wrapped up the CSS Grid rework of my portfolio site.
+I also ended up combining some content that was previously on separate pages.
+Next up is making the whole site Mobile friendly because right now it is basically unusable on a phone!